 I have a particular interest, and expertise, in working with individuals and couples who struggle to conceive, or have experienced a loss during pregnancy or after birth.
 This is a profound and hidden grief that often struggles to be acknowledged, or supported well by others.
 I am on the advisory board of the fertility resource Parla and of the empowering community of Noon.

 Before training as a therapist, I was a telephone support worker for the Miscarriage Association, later becoming a Trustee of the charity.
 I used to run a support group for Fertility Network UK, and now I help to facilitate a monthly support group for the Miscarriage Association near Waterloo (please let me know if this is of interest, as attending this will conflict with therapy with me).

-In early May 2019 my first book, The Brink of Being, which explores the experience of miscarriage, will be published by Virago Press, followed by Penguin USA three months later.
+My first book, The Brink of Being explores the experience of miscarriage, (published by Virago Press, and Penguin USA).
 I blend memoir, clinical experience, research and history in a way I hope to be both supportive and educational.
 One theme I touch upon is the experience of women’s reproductive lives being ignored, or minimised by the medical paradigm – at least historically.
-For this reason, I am a lay examiner of communication skills for hospital doctors wishing to specialise in obstetrics and gynaecology.
+For this reason, I am also a lay examiner of (obstetric and gynaecology) doctors’ communication skills.